nesi/support-docs/README.md

 - See [contributing](https://nesi.github.io/support-docs-concept/CONTRIBUTING) ([local version](docs/CONTRIBUTING.md)), to learn how to you can contribute.
 - See [formatting](https://nesi.github.io/support-docs-concept/FORMAT), for examples of markdown syntax.
-- See [guidelines](https://nesi.github.io/support-docs-concept/GUIDE), for general principles to consider when writing pages.
+- See [create a new page](https://nesi.github.io/support-docs-concept/NEWPAGE), for general principles to consider when writing pages.
 - See [macros](https://nesi.github.io/support-docs-concept/MACROS), for `mkdocs-macros-plugin` environment.

 ## Theme